Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-2.md

 ### Day 7, Saturday, October 14th, San Vicente de la Barquera (34km, 191.1 total)
 Disaster!
 There was a flood in our room.
 Maika woke us all up at 7am, to widespread confusion and chaos.
-The water didn't soak through the mattresses, but we were completely surrounded.
+Our mattresses hadn't soaked through, but we were completely surrounded by water.
 Fortunately, I'd left my bag on a table, and as far as I know, nobody else had their possessions badly damaged either.
 I was able to slide my mattress along the floor like a raft, and got to dry ground.

 <figure>
 <video controls class="centered">
   <source src="{{ url_for('static', filename='img/camino/VID_20231014_071358.mp4') }}" type="video/mp4">
 </video>
-<figcaption>Playing with the slidey mattress as the chaos played out around me.</figcaption>
+<figcaption>Playing with my slidey mattress as the chaos played out around me.</figcaption>
 </figure>

 The cause of the flood was a massive outbreak of rain (and a broken drainpipe).
 It continued raining for most of the day.
 After heading out, my feet and legs got soaked, including parts of my shorts and underwear.
 This was when I discovered that my poncho didn't cover the backs of my legs properly, and also that it could only do so much to keep heavy rain off my upper body.
-I was physically tired from the long trek the day before, and the segment had lots of hills.
+I was physically tired from the long trek the day before, and the segment had lots of hills, so it was hard going.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231014_080858.jpg') }}"